google-deepmind/mujoco/doc/programming.rst

 in multi-joint kinematics and dynamics, it refers to the derivative of some spatial quantity as a function of the system configuration.
 In that case the Jacobian is also a linear map that operates on vectors in the (co)tangent space to the configuration manifold - such as velocities, momenta, accelerations, forces.
-One caveat here is that the system configuration encoded in mjData.qpos has dimensionality mjModel.nq, while the tangent space has dimensionality mjModel.nv, and the latter is smaller when quaternion joints are present.
-So the size of the Jacobian matrix is N-by-mjModel.nv where N is the dimensionality of the spatial quantity being differentiated.
+One caveat here is that the system configuration encoded in ``mjData.qpos`` has dimensionality ``mjModel.nq``, while the tangent space has dimensionality ``mjModel.nv``, and the latter is smaller when quaternion joints are present.
+So the size of the Jacobian matrix is N-by-``mjModel.nv`` where N is the dimensionality of the spatial quantity being differentiated.

 MuJoCo can differentiate analytically many spatial quantities.
 These include tendon lengths, actuator transmission lengths, end-effector poses, contact and other constraint violations.
-In the case of tendons and actuator transmissions the corresponding quantities are mjData.ten_moment and mjData.actuator_moment; we call them moment arms but mathematically they are Jacobians.
-The Jacobian matrix of all scalar constraint violations is stored in mjData.efc_J.
+In the case of tendons and actuator transmissions the corresponding quantities are ``mjData.ten_moment`` and ``mjData.actuator_moment``; we call them moment arms but mathematically they are Jacobians.
+The Jacobian matrix of all scalar constraint violations is stored in ``mjData.efc_J``.
 Note that we are talking about constraint violations rather than the constraints themselves.
-This is because constraint violations have units of length, i.e. they are spatial quantities that we can differentiate.
+This is because constraint violations have units of length, i.e., they are spatial quantities that we can differentiate.
 Constraints are more abstract entities and it is not clear what it means to differentiate them.

 Beyond these automatically-computed Jacobians, we provide support functions allowing the user to compute additional Jacobians on demand.
 The main function for doing this is :ref:`mj_jac`.
-It is given a 3D point and a MuJoCo body to which this point is considered to be attached. mj_jac then computes both the translational and rotational Jacobians, which tell us how a spatial frame anchored at the given point will translate and rotate if we make a small change to the kinematic configuration.
+It is given a 3D point and a MuJoCo body to which this point is considered to be attached. ``mj_jac`` then computes both the translational and rotational Jacobians, which tell us how a spatial frame anchored at the given point will translate and rotate if we make a small change to the kinematic configuration.
 More precisely, the Jacobian maps joint velocities to end-effector velocities, while the transpose of the Jacobian maps end-effector forces to joint forces.
-There are also several other mj_jacXXX functions;
-these are convenience functions that call the main mj_jac function with different points of interest - such as a body center of mass, geom center etc.
+There are also several other ``mj_jacXXX`` functions; these are convenience functions that call the main ``mj_jac`` function with different points of interest - such as a body center of mass, geom center etc.

 The ability to compute end-effector Jacobians exactly and efficiently is a key advantage of working in joint coordinates.
 Such Jacobians are the foundation of many control schemes that map end-effector errors to actuator commands suitable for suppressing those errors.
-The computation of end-effector Jacobians in MuJoCo via the mj_jac function is essentially free in terms of CPU cost; so do not hesitate to use this function.
+The computation of end-effector Jacobians in MuJoCo via the ``mj_jac`` function is essentially free in terms of CPU cost; so do not hesitate to use this function.

 .. _siContact: